-Areas of application Strategies Results References Strategy and governance Definition of a "formal DT plan, with digital Not presented Maluche et al. [36] experiences, change management, virtual university".
-"Use of information technology in management, Not presented Kuzu [28] Dusinass model "Diversification of the condemic offering represented Not procented Maluaha at al [26] Business model in the according of the meetfolie of cristeral anexage Not presented Maluche et al. [50] in the expansion of the portfolio of virtual programs and continuing education .
+Areas of application Strategies Results References Strategy and governance Definition of a "formal DT plan, with digital Not presented Maluche et al. [36] Strategy and governance culture adoption, technology for new learning experiences, change management, virtual university".
+"Use of information technology in management, Not presented Kuzu [28] corporate communications, and performance evaluation".
+Business model "Diversification of the academic offering, represented Not presented Maluche et al. [36] in the expansion of the portfolio of virtual programs and continuing education".
 New "Courses and training to acquire new skills or reinforce knowledge".
 Not presented Teixeira et al. [57] "University-sector cooperation" and "leading IT services competition".
 Not presented Kuzu [28] Operational processes "Redefine the services through a new and advanced digital in-house Not presented Kuzu [28] process (student admission, registration, examination system, quality assurance system, course plan/ hour, syllabus/module and academician employment)".
 "Use of information technologies in communication with students".
 Not presented Kuzu [28] "Digitalization of processes".
 Not presented Maluche et al. [36] Financial issues "Diversification of the academic offering".
 Not presented Maluche et al. [36]